 Infrequent it is to find yourself enjoying a stereo system with an amplifier that costs nearly one tenth of the loudspeakers it’s pushing.
 It is more infrequent that the same amplifier forces you to positively ponder the decision of its inclusion in the system.
 In the end to conclude that the odd pairing to be a an unlikely work of great synergy.

-Final Thoughts – Audio by Van Alstine SET 120 Control Amplifier
+Conclusion – Audio by Van Alstine SET 120 Control Amplifier

 If the Audio by Van Alstine SET 120 Control Amplifier were a drug-store shaving cream it would be Noxzema Menthol, which has not been available for many years.
 If you were lucky to have experienced Noxzema Menthol shaving cream, you know it was better than two cups of coffee first thing in the morning.
 The Van Alstine control amplifier—like the Noxzema Menthol shaving cream of yore—brought my senses into focus, and it woke me up.